What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 Deficiencies that cause dry eyes

 It’s not just disease that causes dry eyes.
-Sometimes you can suffer from sore eyes because of the lack of vitamins.
+Sometimes you can suffer from sore eyes because of the lack of vitamins or a proper diet.

 Vitamin A can come from two sources.
 The animal-derived source of vitamin A is called retinal, which can come from beef and chicken liver, whole milk, and cheese.
 The plant-based version of Vitamin A comes from colorful fruits and vegetables.
-This version of Vitamin A is called carotenoids.
-Carotenoids come from carrots, sweet potatoes, spinach, kale, and cantaloupes.
+This version of Vitamin A is called a carotenoid.
+Carotenoids come from carrots, sweet potatoes, spinach, kale, and cantaloupes, as well as from other brightly colored vegetables.

 Vitamin A helps protect the surface, or the cornea, of the eye.
 A lack of vitamin A causes the cornea to become dry and uncomfortable.
 It can also lead to the clouding of the front of the eye, corneal ulcers, and vision loss.
 If you have a vitamin A deficiency, you could also damage your retina.
-This can cause blindness.
+It is pertinent to note that, although a deficiency in vitamin A can lead to dry eyes, an overabundance of vitamin A derivatives (such as those in Retin-A face creams and Accutane) can also cause major dry eye issues.

 Medications that cause dry eyes

-Even ordinary, over the counter pain relievers, can cause your eyes to be dry.
-While aspirin is usually safe for your eyes, ibuprofen can cause dry eyes.
+Even ordinary, over the counter pain relievers can cause your eyes to be dry.
+While aspirin is usually safe for your eyes, ibuprofen can cause dry eyes as well as heavier narcotics.

 Related: Dry Eye Syndrome